sergiooncode/veterinary-medical-records/README.md

 ## Future improvements

-- At the moment the processing of a document can take from 10 sec up to ~40 sec or more for long veterinary medical records which keeps the frontend waiting
-  - Improvement: The `/api/documents/process` view could be modified to return immediately with status code 201 and a body including a URL like `/api/documents/process/<document_file_id>` for the frontend to poll/GET on that URL until status changed to COMPLETED
 - Text extraction:
   - Properly test certain image files like JPEG
   - It will be extended to Word documents (doc, docx)